NadiaAzri/FeatureSelection-GeneticAlgorithm/README.md

 # Feature Selection Genetic Algorithm and Classification

-This repository contains Python code for feature selection using a genetic algorithm and various classification algorithms applied to a breast cancer dataset.
+This repository contains Python code for feature selection using a genetic algorithm and various classification algorithms applied to the well-known WDBC dataset (Wisconsin Diagnosis Breast Cancer dataset).
 The dataset is loaded from a CSV file using pandas, and preprocessing steps include handling missing values and label encoding.

 ## Feature Selection with Genetic Algorithm